Bus-Army-Dude/officalbusarmydude/README.md

 #### 6. **Countdown**
    - Shows a countdown timer to a specified event (e.g., product launch or personal event).
-      - The countdown is based off the users timezone from there device.
+      - The countdown is based on the user's timezone from their device.
       - Has the following (Year, Month, Day, Hour, Minute, and Second)

 #### 7. **Upcoming Events**
    - Displays a list of upcoming events, including details like event names, dates, and locations.
-        - The events times and how long till the event starts shows based off the users timezone of there                 devices.
+        - The event times and how long till the event starts are shown based on the user's timezone on their                 devices.

 #### 8. **Business Information**
-   - Displays the owners business information as follows:
+   - Displays the owner's business information as follows:
         - Business Name
-        - Conatact Email
+        - Contact Email
-        - The users current timezone
+        - The user's current timezone
-        - Then business hours (the times also match the users timezone differences)
+        - Then business hours (the times also match the users' timezone differences)
         - then the status (Open/Closed)
-        - Holiday Hours (only shows when there is a holiday also affects normal hours.
+        - Holiday Hours (only shows when there is a holiday, also affects normal hours.
 Shows the open and closing times or if the business is closed)
         - Special Hours (only shows when there is a special day also affects normal hours.
 Shows the open and closing times or if the business is closed)